llm-bible/llm-bible.github.io/_publications/weber2024large.markdown

 bibkey: weber2024large
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2409.07732"}
-tags: ['Prompting', 'Applications', 'Model Architecture', 'GPT']
+tags: ['GPT', 'Prompting', 'Applications', 'Model Architecture']
 ---
 Large Language Models (LLMs) offer numerous applications, the full extent of which is not yet understood.
 This paper investigates if LLMs can be applied for